neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/handout.md

 ## Markdown

 Markdown is a plain text formatting syntax.
-It makes writing formatted text (bold headlines, Blockquotes, lists, etc.) easier.
+It makes writing formatted text (bold headlines, Blockquotes, lists, etc.) much easier.
 You don't have to learn HTML or some other more demanding language.
 Just write your Markdown in plain text and see your beautifully formatted results.
 You can view the formatted result of your Markdown in your Code Editor.
-It is also used by countless Websites likes GitHub.
+It is also used by countless Websites like GitHub.

 ### Markdown Examples